Top Ten Reading Lists|

 That's A.A. yet again.
 There is no medical or scientific explanation for

-how the 12 steps are supposed to cure or treat alcoholism, or make alcoholics
+how the 12 steps are supposed to cure or treat alcohol abuse, or make alcoholics

 stop drinking.
 It's all vague hand-waving and claims that